 * Click here for rating key

 Roosters Restaurant Review: Old Ogden charm and spunk combine in the two-story, historic building of mottled brick walls, waxy hardwood and tile floors.
-Built in 1890, Roosters was everything from a brothel to an antique store before owners Pete and Kym Buttschardt packed the place with model roosters and crafted their own tasty microbrew.
-The menu intersperses traditional brewpub fare with Italian and Mexican dishes.
-Some hit, some miss.
-Lunch, including sandwiches like the Roosters club and blackened salmon on focaccia steal the show; but dinner dishes like the veal scaloppine fall short because of less-than-tender meat and nondescript sauces.
-Mashed potatoes look and taste bland as well; but the humongous plate of mouthwatering, beer-battered onion loops more than make up in the side dish department.
-Dessert lovers will like the blackberry cobbler with vanilla ice cream, big enough for four and filling enough for a whole meal.
+Built in 1890, the structure was everything from a brothel to an antique store before owners Pete and Kym Buttschardt packed the place with model roosters and crafted their own tasty microbrew.
+The menu intersperses traditional brewpub fare with Italian and Mexican dishes --- some hit, some miss.
+For lunch, sandwiches like the blackened salmon with Beehive cheese, tomato, rémoulade and baby greens on homemade focaccia steal the show; dinner favorites include pepper jack pasta with sautéed shrimp, marinated chicken breast, and bowtie noodles simmered in a creamy pepper jack sauce.
+Opt for the humongous plate of beer-battered onion loops instead of mashed potatoes.
+Dessert lovers will like the bread pudding with vanilla ice cream, big enough for four.